JamesLeonDufour/kobo-export-ui/README.md

 # kobo-export-ui

-A simple Python script to generate exports within specific dates that will appear in your account under Data > Download.
+A simple Python script to generate exports within specific dates or any fields available in the submissions that will appear in your account under Data > Download.
 This script minimizes the export size and ensures the server does not timeout before the export is processed.

 ## Instructions